StudioEtrange/ConfigTree/docs/advanced_usage.rst

 Outputting is done by converters from :mod:`configtree.conv` module.
 Out of the box JSON and shell script formats are available.
-If you want to add support of another format, you should implement function that accepts :class:`configtree.tree.Tree` object and returns string.
+If you want to add support of another format, you should implement a function that accepts :class:`configtree.tree.Tree` object and returns a string.
 For instance:

     def to_xml(tree):
         pass

-If you want to distribute this function as ConfigTree plugin, use entry points mechanism, i.e. add to your ``setup.py`` file something like this:
+If you want to distribute this function as a ConfigTree plugin, use entry points mechanism, i.e. add to your ``setup.py`` file something like this:

 ..  code-block:: python